-The University of Denver recognizes and celebrates the wide diversity of religious traditions represented among its students, faculty, staff and administrators.
-And DU intends that members of all of those traditions are able to find support on campus.
-Below you will find links to the University's Religious Accommodations policy, as well as links to calendars of the holy days of the world's religious traditions.
+The University of Denver recognizes and celebrates the wide diversity of worldviews represented among its students, faculty, staff and administrators.
+And DU intends that all of those individuals are able to find support on campus.
+Below you will find links to the University's Religious Accommodations policy, as well as links to calendars of the holy days of the world's religious traditions .

 About Our Office

 The University Chaplain is available to all members of the DU community on issues ranging from interfaith dialogue to spiritual care and counseling.
 For example, the Chaplain:

 - engages students, faculty and staff in areas of interfaith dialogue and spiritual searching,